 Still largely untapped, the market has massive potential across China, and is quietly changing how this huge country is caring for its senior citizens.

 Newly trained nurses are in demand.

 Business owners in the care-industry face the challenge of finding qualified registered nurses and home health aides.
 As the number of home health care businesses increases, the demand for qualified employees is also high.
-Training of elderly care – givers and thus improving the quality of elderly care in China present a challenge for the nursing home market in China.
+Training of elderly caregivers and thus improving the quality of elderly care in China present a challenge for the nursing home market in China.

 What’s the best suitable model in China?

-The different formats of elderly care are quite clear in the West countries: independent living assisted living and skilled nursing.
+The different formats of elderly care are quite clear in Western countries: independent living assisted living and skilled nursing.
 As for China, the elderly care sector is still in the pursuit of a profitable model for this market.
 According to a local Chinese nursing home report, two/third of elderly residents are handicapped and they need help.
 So, assisted living model in China might be applicable.